-If you’re uncertain whether your West Jefferson residence has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your West Jefferson residence has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health concerns.
+In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more contaminated than outdoors, which could create long-term health problems.

-We’ve put together a list of the most ordinary sources of poor IAQ, the problems they make and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your residence, we advise talking with a specialist like West Jefferson Plumbing and Heating, Inc. about which options are ideal for your home.
+We’ve put together a list of the most common causes of inferior IAQ, the problems they cause and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your house, we suggest consulting with a professional like West Jefferson Plumbing and Heating, Inc. about which products are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from everyday household items.
+Volatile organic compounds, or VOCs, are chemicals released by regular household items.

 They’re found in paint and stains along with:

 - Building materials